tomgooch/windy-plugin-soarcalc/docs/ReadMe.md

 3. Select “Install Windy Plugin”, then select "SoarCalc" from the list of available plugins, then "Install plugin", then "Open plugin".

-4. SoarCalc is now installed and can be opened either from the main menu or more normally from the context menu (right mouse on the map).
+4. SoarCalc is now installed and can be opened either from the main menu or the context menu (right mouse on the map).
 Alternately, it may be opened directly by navigating to <https://windy.com/plugin/soarcalc>.

 ### Mobile